 Michelle Cote, B.A.

-Michelle is thrilled to be part of the UNE team, coordinating CECE events on Portland/Biddeford campuses and serving as an ambassador for collaboration among healthcare, arts and sciences students.
+Michelle is thrilled to be part of the UNE team, coordinating CAIEP (formerly CECE) events on Portland/Biddeford campuses and serving as an ambassador for interprofessional education among healthcare, arts and sciences students.

 A Hills Beach native, Michelle graduated from Catherine McAuley High School in 2001, and received bachelor’s degrees in both Graphic Design and Communications Media from Salve Regina University in 2005, where she was a founding member of its AIGA (American Institute for Graphic Arts) student group.
 She served as creative director of a daily newspaper for 13 years, where she was recognized several times by the Maine Press Association for her design and layout campaigns.
 She also served as an award-winning, nationally-syndicated Sunday columnist for several years, writing tongue-in-cheek musings about her parenting adventures as a mother to her baby boys.
 Michelle currently writes for her alma mater’s ‘Report from Newport’ alumni magazine, reporting on notable SRU graduates’ philanthropic contributions to the world.

-Michelle is excited for the opportunity to be part of CECE at the University of New England, and especially enjoys seaside lunch walks with another UNE employee – her husband Lee.
+Michelle is excited for the opportunity to be part of CAIEP at the University of New England, and especially enjoys seaside lunch walks with another UNE employee – her husband Lee.

-Her greatest love is spending time with family, which includes her husband, four sons, and a dog.
-They are often found exploring Maine beaches, camping, hiking, gardening, tenting, cooking, taking road trips to new regions, playing sports, immersing themselves in arts and crafts, and singing to favorite musical showtunes – often several or more at the same time!
+Her greatest love is spending time with family, which includes her husband and four sons.
+They are often found exploring Maine beaches, camping, hiking, gardening, tenting, cooking, taking road trips to new regions, playing sports, attending UNE hockey games, immersing themselves in arts and crafts, and singing to favorite musical showtunes – often several or more at the same time!